 - an embodied and relational phenomenon, to use the jargon.
-We have a body and its parts relate one to another.
+That is, I have a body and its parts relate one to another.
 This is our inner world.
-We exist in relationships outside our physical body as well.
+At the same time, I exist in relationships beyond my physical body as well.
 Many of those relationships shape my ‘mind’ and become part of it.
-The impact of caretakers on children demonstrate this only too well.
+The impact of caretakers on childrens’ development demonstrate this only too well.

 - a subjective experience.
-It appears we cannot know an ’objective reality’ because observing ourselves changes what is seen.
-However, we can sense things and this means we develop a ‘subjective’ or very personal experience of ourselves.
+I’m told we cannot know an ’objective reality’ because observing ourselves changes what is seen.
+However, we can sense things and this means we develop a ‘subjective’ or very personal experience of ourselves and others.

 - consciousness: all internal and external experiences bundle together to create a complex awareness of ourselves.
 It leads us to being able to wonder who we are.

-- an ability to self-organise: we do this by regulating and directing our energy within our bodies and toward, or away from, other people, living things and things.
+- an ability to self-organise: we do this by regulating and directing our energy within our bodies and toward, or away from, other people, living things and other concrete things.

-When all these elements work together, the mind can monitor and modify itself.
-It is regulated and regulating in a relaxed way (and go off the rails!).
+When all these elements work together, my mind can monitor and modify itself.
+It is regulated and it can regulate in a relaxed way (and go off the rails!).

 The result is to a growing ability to show a degree of flexibility, self-confidence and strong, resilient relationships.

 Therapy can improve our ability to notice our route toward a ‘new normal’; tomorrow’s destination.
 This movement can be seen in my ‘inverted tree’ on the opening page of this web-site.
 How might therapy inoculate therapist and client against chaos, rigidity, catastrophising and ritualising as we follow this route?

 A primary intention of therapy (and teaching etc) is to widen our own Window of Tolerance (WOT).
-Mine, my ‘client’s, people in my client’s life etc. How can that be done?
+My own, a client’s, people in my client’s life etc. How can that be done?
 By: